vikram-gsu/next-blog/_posts/things-we-do.md

 All that action created an aura of happiness, and social media reflects that immensely, but actions - travels, dives, hikes etc. if undertaken without really, truly empathizing with your body or with the people you meet can end up being a fleeting memory rather than a character enhancing truth.

-### Directed Action

-While not everything has to be a 'character enhancing truth', a generally directed action is essential.
+While not everything has to be a 'character enhancing truth', a generally directed course of action should probably work!

 ### Time to reflect